Immortal X-Men: Dawn & Reign of X

-During the events of House of X, Moira MacTaggert (mutant with ability to be reborn with knowledge of her previous lives) propelled Professor X and Magneto to create the island of Krakoa into the sovereign homeland for mutants.
-They designed the Quiet Council and Moira kept herself as hidden partner.
-She used her memories of how mutant nations failed in other timelines to not repeat the same mistakes.
+During the events of House of X, Professor X and Magneto establish the island of Krakoa as a sovereign homeland for mutants.
+They design the Quiet Council, with Moira MacTaggert becoming a hidden partner.
+MacTaggert uses her memories of how mutant nations failed in other timelines to not repeat the same mistakes.

-Unlike previous mutant nations of Genosha and Utopia, Krakoa invested heavily in developing and exporting medicine to the humans.
-Professor X and Magneto invited White Queen to join the council, along with her fellow Hellfire Club member Black King to facilitate Krakoa's economic activity.
-As per deal to join, White Queen also reserved the right to recruit a council member.
-White Queen requested Kitty Pryde for the position of Red Queen.
-After accepting her offer, Kate took initially undetermined seat in the council, where she oversaw the Marauders’ efforts to rescue mutants who cannot freely travel to Krakoa.
+Unlike previous mutant nations of Genosha and Utopia, Krakoa invests heavily in developing and exporting medicine to humans.
+Professor X and Magneto invite White Queen to join the council, along with her fellow Hellfire Club member Black King, to facilitate Krakoa's economic activity.
+As per deal to join, White Queen also reserves the right to recruit a council member.
+White Queen requests Kitty Pryde for the position of Red Queen.
+After accepting the offer, Pryde takes an initially undetermined seat in the council, where she oversees the Marauders' efforts to rescue mutants who cannot freely travel to Krakoa.
+Apocalypse joins the council after promising to obey Krakoa's laws.

-Apocalypse also took his place among the council after promising to obey Krakoan law when Krakoa offered citizenship and amnesty to all of the world’s mutants.

-The Quiet Council assembled for the first time after Krakoa’s recognition by United Nations to govern the mutant nation; establish and interpret its laws; and determine its official policies on a broad range of topics.
-The council established the three laws that govern the nation: do not harm humans, respect the sacred land of Krakoa, and make more mutants.
-After being judged by the council, any mutant guilty of breaking those laws is to be sent to the Pit of Exile and held in a stasis deep within the island.
-Sabretooth was found guilty of killing humans and was made an example by the council after being thrown into the Pit.
+The Quiet Council assembles for the first time after Krakoa's recognition by the United Nations to govern the mutant nation; establish and interpret its laws; and determine its official policies on a broad range of topics.
+The council establishes the three laws that govern the nation: do not harm humans, respect the sacred land of Krakoa, and make more mutants.
+Any mutant guilty of breaking these laws is sent to the Pit of Exile and held in stasis deep within Krakoa.